teaghan/astronomy-12/md_files/Unit4_README.md

 ### Learning Standards
 - I can describe the electromagnetic spectrum and wave-particle duality.
-- I can explain the principles of blackbody radiation, including Planck's Law, Wien's Displacement Law, and the Stefan-Boltzmann Law.
+- I can explain the principles of blackbody radiation.
+- I can apply Wien's Displacement Law and the Stefan-Boltzmann Law to solve problems.
 - I can explain the structure of the atom and how electromagnetic radiation interacts with atoms to produce spectral lines.
 - I can distinguish between absorption and emission spectra and explain how these spectra are produced.
 - I can apply Kirchhoff's laws of spectroscopy to explain continuous, emission, and absorption spectra.